TimeSeriesDataSet#

 classmethod from_dataset(dataset, data: DataFrame, stop_randomization: bool = False, predict: bool = False, **update_kwargs)[source]#

-Generate dataset with different underlying data but same variable encoders and scalers, etc.
+Construct dataset with different data, same variable encoders, scalers, etc.

 Calls from_parameters() under the hood.